NTT-Companies-Group/NTT-Collection/README.md

 # NTT Collection
-A collection of NTT Editions of applications made by NTT members
+A collection of NTT Editions of applications made by NTT members.